-Drug Facts Active ingredient Purp Isopropyl alcohol 70%First aid anti- Use first aid to help prevent the risk of infection in: • minor cuts • scrapes • burns Warnings For external use only Flammable • Keep away from fire or flame Ask a doctor before use if you have deep or puncture wound animal bites or serious burns s, When using this product • do not get into eyes • do not apply over large areas of the body • do not use longer than 1 week unless directed by a doctor Stop use and ask a doctor if condition persists or gets worse Keep out of reach of children.
-If swallowed, get medical help or contact a Poison Control Center right away.
-Directions • clean the affected area • apply a small amount of this product on the area 1 to 3 times • may be covered with a sterile bandage • if bandaged, let dr daily y first Other information • does not contain, nor is intended as a substitute for frain or ethyl alcohol • will produce serious gastric disturbances if taken internally 3 Inactive ingredient water that consumers extract information quicker from standardized labels than from labels that do not follow such formatting (Kalsher, Wogalter, and Racicot 1996; Wogalter, Shaver, and Chan 2002).
+Active ingredient Isopropyl alcohol 70% Purpose First aid antiseptic Use first aid to help prevent the risk of infectio • minor cuts • scrapes • burns n in: Warnings For external use only Flammable • Keep away from fire or flame Ask a doctor before use if you have deep or p animal bites or serious burns ouncture wounds, When using this product • do not get into eye • do not apply over large areas of the body • do not use longer than 1 week unless directed es d by a doctor Stop use and ask a doctor if condition persists s or gets worse Keep out of reach of children.
+If swallowed, ge or contact a Poison Control Center right away. et medical help Directions • clean the affected area • apply a small amount of this product on the a • may be covered with a sterile bandage • if b rea 1 to 3 times daily andaged, let dry first Other information • does not contain, no a substitute for frain or ethyl alcohol • will proc gastric disturbances if taken internally or is intended as luce serious Inactive ingredient water that consumers extract information quicker from standardized labels than from labels that do not follow such formatting (Kalsher, Wogalter, and Racicot 1996; Wogalter, Shaver, and Chan 2002).